Pigker/Pigker.github.io/content/authors/admin/_index.md

 website: ""
 ---

-My name is Jialong Ning, and I’m a graduate student at Columbia University in the City of New York, where I major in Mechanical Engineering - Robotics and Control concentration.
-I’m graduating on Dec.
-2024.
+My name is Jialong Ning, and I’m a graduate student at Columbia University in the City of New York, majoring in Mechanical Engineering with a concentration in Robotics and Control.
+I will graduate in December 2024.